-SUGAR CREEK MUNICIPAL GOLF COURSE

-1505 Sixth St.
+SUGAR CREEK MUNICIPAL GOLF COURSE 1505 Sixth St.

 The City's nine-hole, par 34 golf course is typically open mid-March through mid-November, weather permitting.
 Sugar Creek is a great course for beginners and provides a challenge for seasoned golfers as well.
-A newly developed practice facility including a driving range; putting green and chipping area is also available.
+A practice facility including a driving range, putting green and chipping area is also available.
 Sugar Creek offers leagues for men and women, instructional camps for junior and peewee golfers, and personal instruction for golfers of all ages.
 Tee times are recommended but not required.
 Daily hours are 7 a.m. to dusk.
-To schedule a tee time, call the Clubhouse at 515-987-5247.
+To schedule a tee time, call the Clubhouse at 515-987-5247, or go online to www.waukee.org/199/Sugar-Creek-Municipal-Golf-Course.